Axlefublr/axlefublr.github.io/content/mouse-mode/index.md

 This is also the first quite complex thing *implementation*-wise.
 I'll share my total config at the end of the blog post, but I also want to *explain* how it works.

-### holding modifiers
+## holding modifiers

-The basic idea is: tapping some key starts holding down a modifier.
+Tapping some key starts holding down a modifier.
 *Releasing* some other key releases the modifier.

-We can use the kanata feature “virtual keys” for this!
+We can use the kanata feature “virtual keys” for this idea.
-They are somewhat similar to aliases, but unlike those, they can be sent individual press/release events, rather than being bound directly to a press of a physical key.
+They are somewhat similar to aliases, but unlike those, they can be sent individual press/release events, rather than being bound directly to the press and release of a physical key.
 Hence *virtual* key :D

 First we define virtual keys for each modifier.
-To each, we're going to be able to send individual press and release events.

 ```kanata
 (defvirtualkeys
 	shift lsft